zzz77/test-players-service/README.md

 # Test application
-Used for experimenting with data structures, algorithms and architecture for tracking and storing users graph
+Used for experimenting with persistent data structures and algorithms for tracking and storing players ratings